aiven/aiven-docs/docs/tools/cli/service/flink.md

 -   Aiven for OpenSearch® as sink

 Sinking data using the
-[Slack connector](/docs/products/flink/howto/slack-connector), doesn\'t need an integration.
+[Slack connector](/docs/products/flink/howto/slack-connector), doesn't need an integration.

 **Example**: to create an integration between an Aiven for Apache Flink service named `flink-democli` and an Aiven for Apache Kafka service